llbbl/untestable-code/examples/javascript/error-handling-anti-patterns/README.md

 npm test
 ```

-## Notes
+## Files

-- This example uses Jest for testing
-- The code is simplified for demonstration purposes
-- Real-world applications might have additional complexity
-- The principles apply to any JavaScript/TypeScript codebase
+- `untestable.js` - Demonstrates common error handling anti-patterns
+- `testable.js` - Shows how to refactor the code for better error handling
+- `test.js` - Contains tests for the refactored code